-For any number of reasons, a school may voluntarily withdraw from participating in one or all of the FSA programs.
+For many reasons a school may voluntarily withdraw from participating in one or all of the FSA programs.
 For instance, a school might wish to withdraw from the Perkins Loan Program to work on lowering high student loan cohort default rates.
 To withdraw from one or all of the FSA programs, the school must notify the Department via the electronic application.
-For more information on these requirements and procedures, contact the appropriate School Participation Team.
+The school participation division has more information on these requirements and procedures.